 This program has a 2nd mortgage that cannot be more than 5% of the purchase price of the home.
 It is a 10 years loan that must be paid back, but can be used for the down payment and closing costs.
 Unfortunately, you must have $1000 to put toward the down payment in order to qualify.

-There is another program that offers a low interest rate for first time buyers, it is called "First Home Plus."
+There is another program that offers a low interest rate for first time buyers, it is called "First Home Program."
+It has a low or no down payment requirement.

-If it has been less than 3 years since you owned a home, you may want to investigate the low interest program called "First Home Focused."
+If it has been less than 3 years since you owned a home, you may want to investigate the low interest program called "First Home Targeted Program."
 It is a special program for certain areas of Nebraska and it is not limited to first time home buyers.

 A cool thing is if you have been more than 3 years since you owned a home, you can be considered a first time buyer again!